- 13.4.1 Spatial Data Types

 MySQL differences from the OpenGIS specification

-The Open Geospatial Consortium publishes the OpenGIS® Implementation Standard for Geographic information - Simple feature access - Part 2: SQL option, a document that proposes several conceptual ways for extending an SQL RDBMS to support spatial data.
-The Open Geospatial Consortium (OGC) maintains a Web site at http://www.opengeospatial.org/.
+The Open Geospatial Consortium publishes the OpenGIS® Implementation Standard for Geographic information, a document that proposes several conceptual ways for extending an SQL RDBMS to support spatial data.
+See in particular Simple Feature Access - Part 1: Common Architecture, and Simple Feature Access - Part 2: SQL Option.
+The Open Geospatial Consortium (OGC) maintains a website at http://www.opengeospatial.org/.
 The specification is available there at http://www.opengeospatial.org/standards/sfs.
 It contains additional information relevant to the material here.

 The grammar for spatial reference system (SRS) definitions is based on the grammar defined in OpenGIS Implementation Specification: Coordinate Transformation Services, Revision 1.00, OGC 01-009, January 12, 2001, Section 7.2.
 This specification is available at http://www.opengeospatial.org/standards/ct.
 For differences from that specification in SRS definitions as implemented in MySQL, see Section 15.1.19, “CREATE SPATIAL REFERENCE SYSTEM Statement”.

 If you have questions or concerns about the use of the spatial extensions to MySQL, you can discuss them in the GIS forum: https://forums.mysql.com/list.php?23.